- This November Kelly is returning to central and southern Peru to carry out Phase 3 of her research and humanitarian work. Please read more here!

-- Kelly is honoured to be speaking on the subject of threatened essential oil-bearing plants in South Korea this fall.
+- Kelly is honoured to be speaking on the subject of threatened essential oil/extract-bearing plants in South Korea this fall.

 - Kelly has been invited, and is honored, to speak about the sustainability and conservation of essential oil-bearing plants at the 2018 International Federation of Professional Aromatherapists (IFPA) conference being held at the Royal Botanic Garden Edinburgh, UK.